shri30yans/Click/README.md

 - **Streamlined Communication:**
   - **Posts:** Reach a wide audience and spark discussions on topics relevant to college life.
 Unlike text-based platforms where messages can get buried, Click's post structure ensures greater visibility.
   - **Real-time Chat:** Engage in instant conversations with classmates, group members, or mentors.
-- **Collaborative Project Management:**\
+- **Collaborative Project Management:**
 Showcase ongoing projects, connect with like-minded individuals, and collaborate on larger initiatives.
 Click fosters collaboration and fosters innovation.
-- **Comprehensive Club Information:**\
-  Discover and explore active clubs on campus.
-Gain access to detailed descriptions, contact information, and events, streamlining club involvement.
-- **College Life Resources:**\
+- **College Life Resources:**
   Access valuable information for first-year students, including insights into college events, GPA management, and attendance tracking.
 Click empowers freshmen to navigate college with ease.
-- **Event Management:**\
+- **Event Management:**
    Stay up-to-date on upcoming campus events.
 Easily register and participate with streamlined registration processes.
 Click simplifies event discovery and participation.
+- **Comprehensive Club Information:**
+  Discover and explore active clubs on campus.
+Gain access to detailed descriptions, contact information, and events, streamlining club involvement.

-## Click Unifies the College Experience:
+## Unifying the College Experience:

 Click eliminates the need to juggle multiple platforms for different college needs.
 From sharing notes and discussing coursework to finding a study buddy, joining a club, or registering for an event, Click provides a one-stop shop for a fulfilling college experience.

-## Getting Started (Future Development Plans):
+## Future Development Plans:

-This readme file serves as a comprehensive overview of Click's envisioned features.
-We are actively developing the platform and welcome contributions from the community.
-We'll provide detailed instructions on installation, usage, and contribution guidelines upon project launch.
+- [ ] LLM to search, filter and sumarize projects, people, clubs, etc
+- [ ] AI edited posts for content enrichment and improved readibility.
+- [ ] AI Content filters/ Spam detection
+- [ ] Summarization of large posts
+- [ ] Chatbot for FAQ's
+- [ ] Tailored recommendation for Internships, Clubs, Jobs and Projects.
+- [ ] Constant updates on all notable events in college to stay upto date.
+- [ ] Threads for detailed discussion of specific projects or questions.
+- [ ] Create direct interaction between students, college management and student council.
+- [ ] Event check-in using QR Codes/Facial Recognition
+- [ ] Suggestions towards similiar previously asked questions
+- [ ] Anonymous mode
+- [ ] Reserving recreational facilities beforehand

 ## Technology Stack: